While loops are helpful because they let the code run until the user decides to quit the program.

 syntaxwhile

-statement includes a condition to test.A game stays active as long as the player has enough power
+statement includes a condition to test.A game stays active as long as the player has enough power.

-# The character's health starts out at 10.
+# The character's health starts at 10.

 health = 5